Dendroctonus spp.

 Mountain pine beetle

 The mountain pine beetle is the most destructive bark beetle in the western United States.
+This species is native to western regions of North America containing pine forests and poses a threat to ornamental trees, Christmas tree plantings, and coniferous forests.
 Adults are dark brown or black with cylindrical, 4-7.5 mm (1/6-1/3 inch) long bodies and clubbed antennae.
 Newly emerged adults are lighter in color with yellow or light brown bodies.
-The larvae are legless white grubs with a tan head capsule.
+The eggs of mountain pine beetle are white and very tiny, and the larvae are legless white grubs with a tan head capsule.
 Pupae are white and have soft bodies with visibly developing legs, wings, eyes, and antennae.
 Ponderosa (Pinus ponderosa), lodgepole (Pinus contorta), and limber pines (Pinus flexilis) are preferred hosts, but mountain pine beetle can attack all pines in Colorado when the pest population is booming.
-During such periods, mountain pine beetles have also been recorded attacking Englemann (Picea engelmannii) and Colorado blue spruce (Picea pungens).
+During such periods, mountain pine beetles have also been recorded attacking nearby stands of Englemann (Picea engelmannii) and Colorado blue spruce (Picea pungens), although brood typically do not complete development in these alternate hosts.
 These periodic outbreaks can result in millions of tree deaths in forests and urban landscapes.

 Spruce beetle